Configurations of points and topology of real line arrangements: Topology of line arrangements: Zariski pairs

-Analogously to the $(t,m)$-configurations case, we can encode all the combinatorial data of line arrangements by using incidence properties between lines. \begin{de} Let $\A$ be a line arrangement, its \emph{combinatorics} is the set of all triplets of convergent lines in $\A$ at the same point. \end{de} In order to simplify this notation, if $k\geq 4$ lines $L_1,\dots,L_k$ are convergent at a point, we write the set $\set{L_1,\dots,L_k}$ instead of all the triplets contained in $\set{L_1,\dots,L_k}$.
+Analogously to the $(t,m)$-configurations case, we can encode all the combinatorial data of line arrangements by using incidence properties between lines. \begin{de} The \emph{combinatorics} of a line arrangement $\A$ is the collection of all triplets of concurrent lines at the same point in $\A$. \end{de} In order to simplify the above notation, if $k\geq 4$ lines $L_1,\dots,L_k$ are concurrent at a point, we write the set $\set{L_1,\dots,L_k}$ instead of all the triplets contained in $\set{L_1,\dots,L_k}$.
 We say that two line arrangements $\A_1$ and $\A_2$ \emph{have the same combinatorics} if there exists a bijection between $\A_1$ and $\A_2$ respecting incidence relations.

 The action of dualizing transforms collinearity relations into incidence relations and vice-versa.
-As a direct consequence of the construction of dual arrangements, we have: \begin{propo} A $(t,m)$-configuration $\C$ and its dual arrangement $\A^\C$ have the same combinatorics, i.e. the application sending $P\in\V\sqcup\S$ to $P^\bullet$ sends a triple of collinear points on a triple of convergent lines. \end{propo}
+As a direct consequence of the construction of dual arrangements, we have the following result.

+\begin{propo} A $(t,m)$-configuration $\C$ and its dual arrangement $\A^\C$ have the same combinatorics, i.e. the map sending $P\in\V\sqcup\S$ to $P^\bullet$ maps a triple of collinear points to a triple of concurrent lines. \end{propo}

-\begin{rmk} Classically, a \emph{weaker} notion of combinatorics for line arrangements is also used, defined by the number of lines and the number of singularities of each multiplicity (globally and at each line). \end{rmk}
+\begin{rmk} Classically, a \emph{weaker} notion of combinatorics for line arrangements is also considered (see, for example~\cite{artal:char_var}), defined by the number of lines and the number of singular points of each multiplicity (globally and on each line). \end{rmk}

-We are interested in the study of the topology-combinatorics interaction in line arrangements.
-We introduce a classical object in the study of the topology of line arrangements: a \emph{Zariski pair} is formed with two line arrangements which have the same combinatorics and different topological types.
+We are interested in the study of the topology/combinatorics interaction on line arrangements.
+We introduce a classical object in the study of the topology of line arrangements: a \emph{Zariski pair} is a couple of arrangements having isomorphic combinatorics and non-homeomorphic topological types.
 In order to study this interaction, and thus to produce Zariski pairs, we use $(t,m)$-configurations.
-In particular, we focus on the construction of planar $(3,2)$-configurations, in order to use Theorem~\ref{thm:invariant} or Corollary~\ref{cor:invariant}.
-Recall that any $(3,2)$-configuration $\C$ admits uniquely a constant plumbing $\pl(S)=1\in\ZZ_2\setminus\{0\}$, for any $S\in\S$, and in that case the chamber weight is simply the parity of points contained in a chamber.
+In particular, we focus on the construction of planar $(3,2)$-configurations, in order to use either Theorem~\ref{thm:invariant} or Corollary~\ref{cor:invariant}.
+Recall that any $(3,2)$-configuration $\C$ admits uniquely a constant plumbing $\pl(S)=1\in\ZZ/2\ZZ\setminus\{0\}$, for any $S\in\S$, and in that case the chamber weight is simply the parity of points contained in a chamber.